aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 So far, we have built our redux store and told it to use our bench reducing function.
 Test that everything works:
-  0. Add your store somewhere to your entry point
+  0. Add a doc-ready callback to your entry point
+  0. Inside the callback, `configureStore()` and assign the store to the window
   0. Visit localhost:3000
   0. Open the console and type Store.getState()